Are Parents Required to Provide Health Insurance Until Age 26? Everything You Need to Know

 Now that you know when you can enroll in health coverage of your own, here are your options for what kind of insurance to get:

-Medicaid: It’s possible that you might qualify for Medicaid, a government program that provides free health insurance for certain people (for instance, you might qualify if you have a lower income or have a disability).
+• Medicaid: You might qualify for Medicaid, a government program that provides free health insurance for certain people.
+For instance, you might qualify if you have a lower income, a disability, or young children yourself.

-Marketplace coverage: If you can’t get health insurance through your job and don’t qualify for Medicaid, don’t worry!
+• Marketplace coverage: If you can’t get health insurance through your job and don’t qualify for Medicaid, don’t worry!
 You can still shop for a low-cost plan on the Affordable Care Act (ACA) marketplace.
-It can be overwhelming to find coverage that works for you, and that’s where Stride comes in.
-We do the work for you by finding, recommending, and comparing the top plans for your unique needs (like your location, health concerns, and budget) and then enrolling you in the best plan in just 10 minutes.
+It can be overwhelming to find coverage that works for you, but that’s where Stride comes in.
+We do the work for you by finding, recommending, and comparing the top plans for your unique needs (like your location, health concerns, and budget), and then helping you apply for the best plan in just 5 minutes.

 When Will Your New Coverage Start?

-Well, that depends on what type of coverage you’re getting and when you enroll in that new plan.
-Here’s what to expect:
+That depends on what type of coverage you’re getting and when you enroll in that new plan.

 What If I Can’t Afford Health Insurance?

 Paying for health insurance for the first time can feel daunting.
-But never fear — you have options.
+But the good news is you have options.

 For one, you might be eligible for Medicaid if you have a low income (exactly how low your income needs to be to qualify for the program depends on where you live).
 Want to see if you qualify?
 Enter your ZIP code below to get started.
 If you’re Medicaid-eligible based on your income, we’ll redirect you to the right place to get covered.